-An organization's inwardly-focused and historically-biased view of the world limits its capacity for "strategic imagination" that inspires new opportunities.
-Bringing in fresh, future-oriented perspectives from outside the organization is an essential catalyst for pushing the boundaries of individuals, teams and the organization.
-External "Thought Leaders" from a variety of domains can be brought into the innovation process to help a team develop strategic foresight - an informed yet imaginative perspective on the future including specific business opportunities that will positively surprise customers and leapfrog the market.
+Growth strategy efforts often deliver disappointingly short-term ideas and fail to identify longer-term opportunities.
+An organization's inwardly-focused and historically-biased view of the world limits its capacity for "strategic imagination."
+But bringing in fresh, future-oriented perspectives from outside the organization is an essential catalyst for innovative, "stretch thinking".
+External "Thought Leaders" from a variety of domains can be brought into the innovation process to help a team develop "Strategic Foresight" - and to identify non-obvious opportunities.
+This brief paper describes how a non-traditional "Thought Leaders" approach inspires new levels of strategic thinking.